-People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.
+People ask about traumatized cat symptoms a lot and in this article, we will outline all the symptoms of a traumatized cat.

 When handling a traumatized cat you have to be careful.

-Handling a traumatized cat should be something you stay in contact with your vet with all the time.
+Handling a traumatized cat should be something you stay in contact with your vet all the time.

 Always call the vet when you notice a new behavior when dealing with a traumatized cat.